 Employers have a responsibility to both their employees and their business.
 The greatest asset of any business is its people.
 All the technology in the world cannot replace the human element in a successful business.
-In a world where health care costs continue to rise, providing your employees with reliable, effective, and affordable health benefits is the most important way you can take care of them, which reflects on your bottom line.
+In a world where health care costs continue to rise, providing reliable, effective, and affordable employee health benefits is the most important way you can take care your staff, which reflects on your bottom line.
 Traditional medical insurance can be extremely expensive to your business, but with coverage limits and high deductibles still leaving sick employees in crippling debt.

 There are not many health insurance alternatives that businesses can use to meet their employees’ needs in a more cost-effective manner.
 Medical cost sharing has been practiced by individuals and families in Christian communities for more than thirty years as an alternative to medical health insurance.
 It has been shown to provide better reliability than many traditional options.
 Members simply place their trust in a community instead of a for-profit business.
 Sedera has stepped in to offer community based medical cost sharing membership only with no faith requirements.
 Scoop Health, powered by Sedera, has been shown to save employees up to 60% on monthly member contributions as compared to traditional medical insurance premiums.

 Why You Need to Provide Employees with a Health Care Contribution

 1. It’s Important to show your employees that you care.